 Door gasket replacement

-This step-by-step repair guide walks you through fixing door gasket replacement on your Whirlpool WFG550S0LZ (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the process of replacing the door gasket on your Whirlpool WFG550S0LZ (Gas Range).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving you the cost of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Whirlpool WFG550S0LZ is showing any of the following signs, a worn or damaged door gasket is likely the culprit.
+If your Whirlpool WFG550S0LZ is showing any of the following signs, it’s likely that a worn or damaged door gasket is the culprit.

 - Oven takes significantly longer than normal to reach the set temperature